AdobeDocs/campaign-standard.en/help/rn/using/documentation-updates.md

 In addition to Adobe Campaign [Release Notes](../../rn/using/release-notes.md), this page lists all the new updates in Adobe Campaign Standard documentation.

+## Release 21.1 - January 2021 {#release-21-1---january-2021}

+**New capabilities included in the release**

+xxxx - Read More

+xxxx - Read More

+xxxx - Read More

+**Other documentation updates coming with the release**

+Information has been added on how to search for a profile based on the email, first name, last name or any custom field.
+[Read more](../../audiences/using/integrated-customer-profile.md)

+Information has been added on the new GetOption function that allows you to return the value of a specified function when calling a workflow with external parameters.
+[Read more](../../automating/using/customizing-workflow-external-parameters.md#using-events-variables)

+Information has been added on the new **[!UICONTROL filesCount]** output variable available after using a **[!UICONTROL Transfer file]** activity.
+[Read more](../../automating/using/transfer-file.md#output-variables)

 ## December 2020 {#doc-updates-december-2020}

 **Predictive Subject Line** capability is now deprecated.
 [Read more](../../rn/using/deprecated-features.md)